awsdocs/aws-ruby-developer-guide/doc_source/s3-example-add-notification.rst

 * A |LAMlong| function

-.. topic:: To create a bucket notification
+To create a bucket notification, use the following procedure.

 1. :ref:`Grant Amazon S3 permission to publish an item to a queue or topic, or invoke a Lambda function
    <aws-ruby-sdk-s3-example-grant-s3-permission>`.